mkamarin/Static-Site-2-Embedded-Microcontroller/README.md

 The statements supported are:
 ##### :::include
 It will generate in the output text one or more C pre-processor #include statements.
-These statements are only needed (and will only be generated) when the flag `--type` was set to `f`, indicating that no file storage should be used, but instead the files should be encodded into one or more header files.
+These statements are only needed (and will only be generated) when the flag `--type` was set to `f`, indicating that no file storage should be used, but instead the files should be encoded into one or more header files.

 ##### :::for
 The `:::for` statement must end on a `:::end`.